-If you came with a tourism company or in a group, never waste your time staying at the hotel room restricted by the program, as there are many places to hang out in Cairo in the mornings and at late night.
+If you came with a tourism company or in a group, never waste your time staying in a hotel room restricted by the program, as there are many places to hang out in Cairo in the mornings and at late night.

 Egyptians love being with their families or friends outdoors for a long time.
 You can have breakfast with your company in a public garden.

-Visit Al Azhar Park or The Giza Zoo on weekends, or hang out with your friends in a local café, known locally as “Ahwa”, at downtown or El Zamalek.
+Visit Al Azhar Park or The Giza Zoo on weekends, or hang out with your friends in a local cafe;, known locally as Ahwa, downtown or El Zamalek.

 Do not rent a Car or Limo: